tymyrddin/purple/source/docs/ai-security/policy.md

 ## Policy layers are often retrofitted

-Guardrails are often retrofitted after deployment rather than designed alongside the system.
+Guardrails are often retrofitted after deployment.
 The initial focus is on capability: does the model do what it is intended to do?
 Constraint robustness is assessed later, if at all.
-System prompts are frequently treated as configuration rather than security controls, updated by engineering teams without a security review process equivalent to what a rule change would receive.
+System prompts are frequently treated as configuration, updated by engineering teams without a security review process equivalent to what a rule change would receive.